 - Avoid using AKLIEF Cream on skin areas with cuts, abrasions, eczema, or on sunburned skin.

-- Avoid using skin products that may dry or irritate your
+- Avoid using skin products that may dry or irritate your skin, such as:

 - medicated or abrasive soaps and cleansers